wikier/djubby/README.md

+This project is currently **not maintained**, so please use it under your own risk.

 # Djubby: a Pubby clone for Django, a Linked Data frontend for SPARQL endpoints

 Djubby is a Linked Data frontend for SPARQL endpoints for the Django Web framework.